Tensor networks and efficient descriptions of classical data: Estimators of Mutual Information

-where $\text{Vol}_{\text{kNN}}(x)$ is the volume of the region containing the $k$ nearest data points to $x$, out of the $M$ samples.
-This distribution is then used to estimate the Shannon entropy and thus the MI of data sets.
-The implementation~\cite{npeet_knn_estimator} used in this work is based on the refined and more efficient version of this model~\cite{Kraskov2004}.
-Due to the implementation details of this algorithm, the MI is only determined up to a global multiplicative factor, that only depends on the value of $k$ and the number of samples.
-Hence, we re-scaled our results up to a global factor in Fig.~\ref{fig:MI:images}.
-It is expected that the kNN work well on low dimensional data, and their accuracy becomes progressively worse as the dimension of the data increases.
-We remark that kNN estimator can give mutual information estimation for text as well as all partitions we considered for images.
+where $\text{Vol}_{\text{kNN}}(x)$ is the volume covering the $k$ nearest data points to $x$ out of $M$ samples.
+This estimated distribution is used to compute Shannon entropy and, consequently, the MI of the datasets.
+We use a refined kNN estimator~\cite{Kraskov2004Estimating,npeet_knn_estimator}.
+Due to implementation specifics, MI is determined up to an additive constant that depends on $k$ and the sample number $n_\text{data}$ (see Appendix~\ref{App:kNN}).
+We adjust our results globally to account for this when comparing with MINE and autoregressive estimators (see Fig.~\ref{fig:MI:images}).

+The kNN estimator performs well on low-dimensional data but its accuracy diminishes with increasing data dimensionality.
+Nevertheless, it can provide MI estimates for text data and all image partitions considered in our study.

+In the following sections, we utilize these estimators to analyze mutual information scaling in text and image datasets, assessing the viability of tensor network representations based on the observed scaling behaviors.